Team-Ausdroid-Unimelb/team-ausdroid-unimelb.github.io/docs/chapter_01/section_02.md

 ## Section 02: ROS Message, topic, publisher and subscriber

-In this section, we covers one of the ROS basic communication channel **Message**, and how to "send" or "receive" messages.
+In this section, we covers one of the ROS basic communication channels **Message**, and how to "send" or "receive" messages.

 ### ROS Message

-The type of ROS Message are described by a `msg` file, which is a simple text file that contains the fields of a ROS message.
+The type of ROS Message are described by a `.msg` file, which is a simple text file that contains the fields of a ROS message.
 They are stored in the `./msg/` **directory** of a package and used to generate source code for messages in different languages.

-msgs are just simple text files with a field type and field name per line.
+`.msg`s are just simple text files with a field type and field name per line.
 The field types you can use are:

 *  `int8`, `int16`, `int32`, `int64` (plus `uint*`)
 *  `float32`, `float64`